 Not only do Victorian Zoos provide educational activities to keep kids’ minds occupied, but it’s sure to provide plenty of physical activity.

 The best part?
 Kids under 16 receive free entry to all Victorian Zoos during Victorian Government school holidays.

 If you’re looking to keep your kids entertained for multiple days, Australian Sports Camps (ASC) offers holiday camps for kids aged 6 to 16.
 These camps are a cheaper alternative to childcare, while keeping them active, safe and interacting with other kids.
-This Winter, they are offering basketball, AFL, netball, soccer and hockey sports camps in Melbourne.
-For the first time ever, ASC is also running an ‘experience karate & martial arts’ camp.
+This Winter, they’re offering basketball, AFL, netball, soccer and hockey sports camps in Melbourne.
+For the first time ever, ASC is also running an ‘experience rowing’ camp in NSW.
 These camps are suitable for boys and girls of any skill level and are the perfect way to refine existing skills, or to learn the ropes in a new sport.
 They’re especially great if you’re considering your child joining a club, but are unsure which sport is best for them.
 This way your child gets to try the sport over 3 days and learn the basic skills before committing to expensive equipment, membership and uniform costs.

 Book now at:

 With so many different types of indoor play centres, you’ll find one to keep your child entertained all day long.
 Options include trampolining, indoor rock climbing or a traditional play centre.
 These options are usually quite affordable, and offer facilities like cafés for parents to keep entertained while their kids have fun.
 You can even organise a group to go together, so that you have adults to keep you company while your kids run around with their friends.